 This squirrel template is one of the latest that we’ve shared and you’ll find two designs with one having a little more detail than the other, both are great for inspiring some activities and as always I’ve shared some ideas on how to use them.

-Also popular is this leaf template, perfect as a starting point for exploring autumn colours.
+Also popular is this leaf template, perfect as a starting point for exploring fall colors.

 To get your free owl templates just subscribe below in the box.
 We won’t send you spam and you can unsubscribe at any time.